 Capture the splendor and magnificence of Antarctica’s wildlife and landscapes!

 The Antarctic Peninsula will captivate you in ways you never thought possible.
 The ice, the wildlife, and the light are magical.
-Our experience has yielded some great lessons:
+Our experience has yielded some great lessons.

 Because you’ll be shooting in daylight, you won’t need a tripod.
-Which means you don’t need to lug it onto the plane, through customs, or along on every excursion.
-And you will have the freedom to compose on the fly, without having to setup the tripod prior to clicking the shutter.
+This means you don’t need to lug it onto the plane, through customs, or on every excursion.
+And you will be free to compose on the fly without setting up the tripod before clicking the shutter.